daisy20170101/SeisSol_Cookbook/tpv5.rst

 |                            | inside the nucleation zone     | 81.6    | MPa             |
 +----------------------------+--------------------------------+---------+-----------------+

-Table: Table of LSR parameters on the fault.
+Table: Table of LSR parameters on the fault in tpv5.

 Results
 ~~~~~~~